wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.      Expires December 14, 2015               [Page 3]
+Contavalli, et al.       Expires January 7, 2016                [Page 3]

-Internet-Draft        Client Subnet in DNS Queries              Jun 2015
+Internet-Draft        Client Subnet in DNS Queries             July 2015

    deployment.
 It is completely optional and can safely be ignored by